akkartik/mu/Readme.md

    enabling more peripheral features.
 Think of it as a cleaned-up `git log` for the project. ([More information.](http://akkartik.name/post/wart-layers))

-Since I don't understand how Linux and other modern platforms work, Mu is built on an idealized VM while I learn.
-Eventually the plan is to transplant what I learn back to Linux.
+Since we don't understand how Linux and other modern platforms work, Mu is built on an idealized VM while we [learn](https://github.com/akkartik/mu/wiki).
+Eventually the plan is to transplant Mu's interfaces back to Linux.

-To minimize my workload, Mu doesn't have a high-level language yet.
-Instead, I've been programming directly in the VM's idealized assembly language.
-I expected this to be painful, but it's had some surprising benefits.
+To minimize workload, Mu doesn't have a high-level language yet.
+Instead, we program directly in the VM's idealized assembly language.
+We expected this to be painful, but it's had some surprising benefits.
 First, programs as lists of instructions seem to be easier for non-programmers to comprehend than programs as trees of expressions.
-Second, I've found that Literate Programming using layers makes assembly much more ergonomic.
-Third, labels for gotos turn out to be great waypoints to insert code at from future layers; when I tried to divide C programs into layers, I sometimes had to split statements in two so I could insert code between them.
+Second, we've found that Literate Programming using layers makes assembly much more ergonomic.
+Third, labels for gotos turn out to be great waypoints to insert code at from future layers, more powerful than nested expressions on a single line.

 High level languages today seem to provide three kinds of benefits: expressiveness (e.g. nested expressions, classes), safety (e.g. type checking)